fmilheir/tmp/workflow.md

 ## Technology overview:

 * To enhance modularity, the project leverages ES6 JavaScript runtimes, resulting in the use of '.mjs' file extensions.
-* The server-side infrastructure is implemented using pure Node.js with the Express framework
-* The client-side, React was utilized with the Babel compiler for efficient development and enhanced JavaScript capabilities.

-## .env file / GitHub secrets

-* During development, sensitive information such as database connections and credentials is stored in environment (env) files for security reasons.
-* The .env file is consistently excluded from version control repositories to prevent sensitive information from being exposed.
-* For hosting, GitHub Secrets are employed to securely store sensitive data, which is then referenced within the code for secure runtime access.

-## MVC

-* It is used to separate the concerns of an application into three interconnected components, each with its own responsibilities.
-* The Routes were separated, it serve to map URLs to specific controller actions, determining how incoming HTTP requests are processed.
-* They enable clean URLs and centralize the configuration of URL pattern.
-* Model classes oversee data management and database interactions, ensuring data integrity and consistency.
-* Controller classes handle incoming HTTP requests, mediating interactions with models, and format data into JSON for client communication, fostering a structured and efficient application architecture.

 ## Containerizing the entire project using Docker: